-We offer a customer loyalty program, the MVP Rewards program, whereby customers, upon registration, can earn points in a variety of ways, including store purchases, website surveys and other activities on our website.
-Based on the number of points accumulated, customers receive reward certificates on a monthly basis that can be redeemed in our stores.
-An estimate of the obligation related to the program, based on historical redemption rates, is recorded as a current liability and a reduction of net retail sales in the period earned by the customer.
-The current liability is reduced, and a corresponding amount is recognized in net retail sales, in the amount of and at the time of redemption of the reward certificate.
-At January 30, 2016 and January 31, 2015, the amount recorded in other accrued expenses on our consolidated balance sheet for reward certificates issued was not significant.
+Customer Loyalty Program: We offer a customer loyalty program, the MVP Rewards program, whereby customers, upon registration, can earn reward certificates that can be redeemed in our stores.
+An estimate of the obligation related to the program, based on historical certificate redemption rates, is recorded as a current liability and a reduction of net retail sales in the period earned by the customer.
+At January 28, 2017 and January 30, 2016, the amount recorded in other accrued expenses on our consolidated balance sheet for reward certificates issued was not material.

-The cost of coupon sales incentives is recognized at the time the related revenue is recognized by us.
-Proceeds received from the issuance of gift cards are initially recorded as deferred revenue.
+Gift Cards: Proceeds received from the issuance of our non-expiring gift cards are initially recorded as deferred revenue.
 Revenue is subsequently recognized at the time the customer redeems the gift cards and takes possession of the merchandise.
 Unredeemed gift cards are recorded as other accrued expenses on our consolidated balance sheet.